 When converting to .e4m3x2/.e5m2x2 data formats, the destination operand d has .b16 type.
 When converting two .f32 inputs to .e4m3x2/.e5m2x2, each input is converted to the specified format, and the converted values are packed in the destination operand d such that the value converted from input a is stored in the upper 8 bits of d and the value converted from input b is stored in the lower 8 bits of d.
 When converting an .f16x2 input to .e4m3x2/.e5m2x2, each .f16 input from operand a is converted to the specified format.
-The converted values are packed in the destination operand d such that the value converted from the upper 16 bits of input a is stored in the upper 8 bits of d and the values are packed in the upper 8 bits of d and the value converted from the upper 16 bits of input a is stored in the upper 8 bits of d and the value converted from the lower 16 bits of input a is stored in the upper 8 bits of d.
+The converted values are packed in the destination operand d such that the value converted from the upper 16 bits of input a is stored in the upper 8 bits of d and the value converted from the lower 16 bits of input a is stored in the lower 8 bits of d.